 Hôtel de France et de Guise

-In the middle of Blois, some rooms have a view of the chateau.
-The 2-star 50 room hotel is in a 19th-century white building with rooms that are generally well sized and simply furnished.
-Some rooms will take up to five people so it’s good for families.
-The breakfast room is delightful and the welcome genuine.
+The 2-star 50 room hotel in the center of Blois is in a 19th-century white building with rooms that are generally well-sized and simply furnished, with some that have a view of the chateau.
+It’s a good choice for families as most rooms can accommodate up to five people.
+The breakfast room is delightful and the welcome is genuine.

 - Read guest reviews, compare prices and book the Hotel de France et de Guise with TripAdvisor.

 This is a thoroughly contemporary hotel, taken over by Ibis from the former All Seasons Blois Centre Gare.
 Conveniently located five minutes from the train station and the town center, it's been completely renovated.
-Rooms are bright and cheerful with striking art on the walls and good bathrooms.
-The choice for those who prefer modern style to contemporary charm.
+Rooms are bright and cheerful with striking art on the walls and spacious bathrooms.
+It's an excellent choice for those guests who prefer modern style to contemporary charm.

 - Read guest reviews, compare prices and book the Ibis Styles Blois with TripAdvisor.